What is a Clean Eating Challenge?

 - Snuggle someone you love (fur babies totally count!)

 Lastly, as you slip into bed, congratulate yourself for taking the extra time and effort to honor your body, mind, and spirit.
-You did good.
+You did well.

 Related clean eating recipes: